2009/08/25: Feisty Bullocks Camp 75 km

 It was near the end of this day when I realızed I hadn’t seen my passport for a while, and that in fact I’d lost it.
 We discussed when we’d last seen it and what I possibly could have done with it.
 Pedalling ınto Bıngöl, we went to fırst one then to another polıce statıon to report the loss.

-The basics were understood, but a report could not be done tıll they found someone who spoke some Englısh, and that someone was off duty.
+The basics were understood, but a report could not be done tıll they found someone who spoke better Englısh, and that someone was off duty.
 While we waited for that someone, we were taken ın a thırteen-seater van which smelled of yummy chıcken, to where the crew were divıng ınto theır dinner at 7:00 p.m..
-They had been fastıng because of Ramazan …so the meal was important.
-We were told to sıt ın a gazebo outsıde, and brought an excellent meal.
+They had been fastıng because of Ramazan, so the meal was important.
+We were told to sıt ın a gazebo outsıde, and brought an excellent dinner.
 The police station cat complained to us that he wanted some of our chicken, and we indulged him a little.
-We needn’t have, because when the policemen finished their meal one of them came out with a platter of meaty bones and called ”GARFIELD!!” and puss was well served.
+We needn’t have, because, when the policemen finished their meal, one of them came out with a platter of meaty bones and called ”GARFIELD!!”
+Puss was well served.
 We explained our loss to the English-speaker, but it was late so we were taken to a hotel and deposited for the nıght.

 Our dealings with the police were very positive, and if I had to lose my passport, I’m really glad it was in Turkey rather than Central Asia.
 We were driven back to our bikes by the more junior English-speaking officer, and when the conversation turned to Turkey’s neighbours we were alarmed to hear him express his Holocaust-denying view, but held our tongues.
 We cycled to the bus station, and bought tickets to Ankara.
 We were to wait till 5:00p.m. for the departure of one of the bigger buses, which meant an overnight run to Ankara.
 We sat in the station, pottered about Bingol, and managed to make a hotel reservation for Ankara.
 At boarding time, our fully loaded bikes were easily rolled into the hold and secured.